SwapMoE: Serving Off-the-shelf MoE-based Large Language Models with Tunable Memory Budget: Background and Motivation

-Increasing the capacity of a model can improve its performance~\cite{scalinglaw:arxiv20:Kaplan}.
-A prevailing method for scaling up models is using MoE, where certain model layers are replaced as parallel experts and are sparsely activated for inference based on their scores given by the gating network.
-In GPT-MoE~\cite{gptmoe:acl22:Artetxe}, it is observed that some experts within the model exhibit a higher proficiency in English, while others demonstrate a greater aptitude for handling French inputs.

-A typical MoE module is shown in Figure~\ref{figure:moe}(b).
-Let $G(x)$ denote the output of the gating network for a given input $x$, and let $E_i(x)$ denote the output of the $i$-th expert network for the same input $x$.
-Then, the output $y$ of the MoE module can be expressed as:

-where $n$ is the number of expert networks in the MoE module, and $G(x)_i$ is the gating weight assigned to the $i$-th expert network for the input $x$.
-Most existing MoE models are based on the transformer structure~\cite{transformer:neurips17:Vaswani}.
-Therefore, the input $x$ in Equation~\ref{equation:moe} represents a token, and each layer of the MoE model receives multiple tokens as input.
-The gating weights $G(x)_i$ are typically calculated using a softmax function over a set of learned parameters.
-We can convert any layer of a deep learning model into an MoE module.

-Among different MoE variants, the sparse MoE~\cite{vanilla_moe:iclr17:Noam} is the most commonly used, in which only one or few (represented as $k$) experts are activated for each input.
+The sparse MoE~\cite{vanilla_moe:iclr17:Noam} is the most commonly used, in which only one or few (represented as $k$) experts are activated for each input.
 Specifically, in a sparse MoE with $k=1$, only the $i$-th expert with max $G(x)_i$ is activated for input $x$, and the output $y=G(x)_i E_i(x)$.

-The MoE structure is often accompanied by the Transformer architecture \cite{m3vitmoe:acl22:liang,moefication:acl22:zhengyan}, in which the input of each MoE layer is a sequence of tokens and each token may choose different experts in one MoE layer, as shown in Figure~\ref{figure:moe}(b).
+The MoE structure is often accompanied by the Transformer architecture \cite{m3vitmoe:acl22:liang,moefication:acl22:zhengyan}, in which the input of each MoE layer is a sequence of tokens and each token may choose different experts in one MoE layer.